 or certification in an eligible education program.

-The information provided is subject to change pending final regulations.
+The information and amount provided is subject to change pending final regulations.

 While enrolled at an eligible institution:

 $4,000 per academic year - $16,000 undergraduate maximum - $8,000 graduate maximum

 - Must complete the FAFSA and be a U.S. citizen or eligible non-citizen

 - Must sign AGREEMENT TO SERVE for each year the grant is received and will be available electronically on Department of ED website

 - Must complete counseling - initial/subsequent (each year)/exit – method to be determined

 - Available for undergraduate or graduate